README File for the OLVER Test Suite

 ./clean_tests.sh

 1. LSB runtime loader: /lib/ld-lsb.so.3.
-If it is not found, you should install LSB 3.1 Software Development Kit (SDK).
-You may find it on http://www.linux-foundation.org/en/Downloads
+If not present, you need to install LSB 3.1 Software Development Kit (SDK).
+It can be downloaded at http://www.linux-foundation.org/en/Downloads

 3a.
-Java Runtime Environment version 5 or later (IBM or Sun preferred) and 'java' command need to be on your path.
+Java Runtime Environment ver.
+5 or higher (IBM or Sun preferred); path to java executable must be in PATH variable.

 ./bin/olver_run_tests [ testplan [ timeout ] ]

-tesplan is a list of test scenarios to be run, ./bin/testplan is used by default.
+testplan is a list of test scenarios to be launched.

 export OLVER_REPORT_DIR=...